Prevention of Violence against Women

 The evidence tells us violence against men most often happens in public places by a male stranger and is a single incident.

-While violence against women is usually committed by someone known to the woman and is often part of a longer term pattern of abuse and is more likely to lead to serious injury, death or living in fear.
+Violence against women is usually committed by someone known to the woman and is often part of a longer term pattern of abuse and is more likely to lead to serious injury, death or living in fear.

 The majority of domestic violence and sexual assault is committed by men against women.